kechan/KEJSONModel/README.md

 ### What's even more awesome?
 Xcode has a lot of riches and treasures I have not yet learned to tap.
 The subclasses of KEJSONModel you have to write should have been auto-generated based on a single scan of a representative sample of the JSON message.
-This is how you would get all your NSManagedObject(s) generated from Xcode's Core Data Modeling tool.
+This is somewhat similar how you get all the NSManagedObject(s) generated from Xcode's Core Data Modeling tool with a schema.
 I will defintely work on this, but if anyone want to help, please let me know.
 It would truly make web service client app a lot more fun.